Druid: Irish mythology

 Irish mythology has a number of female druids, often sharing similar prominent cultural and religious roles with their male counterparts.
 The Irish have several words for female druids, such as bandruí ("woman-druid"), found in tales such as Táin Bó Cúailnge; Bodhmall, featured in the Fenian Cycle, and one of Fionn mac Cumhaill's childhood caretakers; and Tlachtga, daughter of the druid Mug Ruith who, according to Irish tradition, is associated with the Hill of Ward, site of prominent festivals held in Tlachtga's honour during the Middle Ages.

 Biróg, another bandruí of the Tuatha Dé Danann, plays a key role in an Irish folktale where the Fomorian warrior Balor attempts to thwart a prophecy foretelling that he would be killed by his own grandson by imprisoning his only daughter Eithne in the tower of Tory Island, away from any contact with men.
-Bé Chuilledaughter of the woodland goddess Flidais and sometimes described as a sorceress rather than a bandruífeatures in a tale from the Metrical Dindshenchas where she joins three other of the Tuatha Dé to defeat the evil Greek witch Carman.
-Other bandrúi include Relbeo, a Nemedian druid who appears in The Book of Invasions, where she is described as the daughter of the King of Greece and mother of Fergus Lethderg and Alma One-Tooth.
+Bé Chuille (daughter of the woodland goddess Flidais, and sometimes described as a sorceress rather than a bandruí) features in a tale from the Metrical Dindshenchas, where she joins three other of the Tuatha Dé to defeat the evil Greek witch Carman.
+Other bandrúi include Relbeo– a Nemedian druid who appears in The Book of Invasions, where she is described as the daughter of the king of Greece, and the mother of Fergus Lethderg and Alma One-Tooth.
 Dornoll was a bandrúi in Scotland, who normally trained heroes in warfare, particularly Laegaire and Conall; she was the daughter of Domnall Mildemail.